nitinagrawalup/GLAU_CLOUD_PROJECTS/mini-project-2/README.md

 </p>
 <h2>Using Glances to monitor Linux system resources on local system (standalone mode)</h2>
 <p>
-	You can easily launch Glances to monitor your local machine by running this command n the terminal.
+	You can easily launch Glances to monitor your local machine by running this command in the terminal.
 	<br/>
 	<table>
   		<tr>